Michael-A-Heuer/process-plugin-poc/USAGE_GUIDE.md

 ## Adapt template contracts

-This template contains the boilerplate and it uses `MyPlugin` as the contracts names, in order to adapt them according to your needs follow the following steps:
+This template contains the boilerplate and it uses `Process` as the contracts names, in order to adapt them according to your needs follow the following steps:

 1. Go to the `packages/contracts/src` folder and

-   - adapt and rename the `MyPlugin.sol` plugin implementation contract (see [our docs](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/implementation)).
+   - adapt and rename the `Process.sol` plugin implementation contract (see [our docs](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/implementation)).
-   - adapt and rename the `MyPluginSetup.sol` plugin setup contract (see [our docs](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/setup)).
+   - adapt and rename the `ProcessSetup.sol` plugin setup contract (see [our docs](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/setup)).

 2. adapt the release and build metadata for the plugin: